Enterprise polices allow Enterprise organizations to enforce security rules for all users, for example mandating use of two-step login.

 Users who are removed as a result of this policy will be notified via email, and must be re-invited to the organization.
 Users will not be able to be accept the invitation to the organization until they have removed themselves from all other organizations.

-Turning on the Require single sign-on authentication policy will require non-Owner/non-Admin users to log in with SSO.
-For more information, see Access Your Vault using SSO.
+Turning on the Require single sign-on authentication policy will require non-owner/non-admin users to log in with SSO.
+If you're self-hosting, you can enforce this policy for owners and admins using an environment variable.
+For more information, see Using Login with SSO.

 The Single organization policy must be on before activating this policy.